 Photo: Jodie tends bar.
 I arrived early in the afternoon, and it seemed like I timed it out between customers, as I almost had the restaurant to myself.
 Although the restaurant's address is Pioneer, it's location is about 25 miles east of Pioneer, in a sparsely populated area of California.
 There aren't many local residents, but there are plenty of travelers heading to and from the mountains, which keep the staff busy.
 On this early Friday afternoon in early March, the staff was gearing up for skiers heading to nearby Kirkwood for the weekend.

 Photo: Chef Bobby worked his magic, and baked a blackberry cobbler for the weekend.
 I wanted a sample, as it looked and smelled heavenly, but after devouring my platter of prawns, I didn't have room for dessert.
-I did the next best thing and snap the photo...
+I did the next best thing and snapped the photo...

 Photo: It's not often that you get a guided tour of the kitchen, but today was my lucky day, as proud co-owner, Gary, shows off his remodeled and spotless kitchen, where Chef Bobby works his magic.